heavycavalry/heavycavalry/README.md

 ## Hi everyone!
 I'm Klaudia ! 👋
-### Right now - third year Student of the Infomatic and Econometics in Krakow.
+### Third year Student of the Infomatic and Econometics in Krakow.
+Full-stack module.
 #### I intensively develop my skills in frontend technologies.
 Right now on board => Gatsby js :)
 <img src="https://media.giphy.com/media/PrhFiPMUxgPZZtpnk6/giphy.gif" width="200px" alt="gif of the girl in comfortable clothes sitting and coding on her laptop with coffee"/>